-Thus, in the context of social anxiety, the present study to understand (a) whether a rationale for exposure-based therapy increases short-term engagement in treatment and (b) how distinct rationales, or ways of framing exposure-based therapy (including providing different psychoeducation regarding the function of avoidance in anxiety, positing different goals of exposure, describing different mechanisms by which exposure is helpful, and teaching different coping strategies for anxiety and fear) impact short-term engagement in and efficacy of exposure therapy following initial treatment contact.
+Thus, in the context of social anxiety, the present study seeks to examine different popular theoretical models for framing exposure within behavioral treatment.
+We aim to understand (a) whether a rationale for exposure-based therapy increases short-term engagement in treatment and (b) how distinct rationales, or ways of framing exposure-based therapy (including providing different psychoeducation regarding the function of avoidance in anxiety, positing different goals of exposure, describing different mechanisms by which exposure is helpful, and teaching different coping strategies for anxiety and fear) impact short-term engagement in and efficacy of exposure therapy following initial treatment contact.
 While there are various ways that exposure can be presented, we chose to examine widely used models based in ACT and CBT traditions.
 Specifically, we compare framing exposure for social anxiety from the following perspectives: 1) a traditional Fear Reduction/Cognitive Reappraisal perspective derived from traditional CBT, 2) an Acceptance perspective derived from ACT, 3) a personal Values perspective, also derived from ACT, or 4) no-psychoeducation (Experimental Control condition).
 We include an Experimental Control condition, without extensive framing or rationale, in order to differentiate the effects of framing/rationale from the effects of engaging in exposure without a detailed rationale.
 We compare two different sides of the ACT psychological flexibility model in the “Acceptance” condition (mindfulness, acceptance, defusion) and the “Values” condition (values and committed action) because research has indicated utility in understanding the different impact of these two core components (Levin et al., 2012; Villatte et al., 2016), and values in particular addresses treatment engagement.
 We target cognitive change (i.e. facilitating more realistic beliefs regarding the probability and cost of negative social events) in addition to fear habituation in the Fear Reduction/Cognitive Reappraisal condition rationale in order to match the community CBT standard (Hipol & Deacon, 2013).
 We utilize a brief, two-session intervention with between-session homework as a proxy for the initial, foundational first-contacts in exposure-based therapy.

 Methods